joreilly/BikeShare/README.md

 ### macOS client
-The macOS client uses functionality only available in SwiftUI 2 and as a result requires use of XCode 12.2 beta.
+The macOS client has been tested with XCode 12.4.

 ### Compose for Desktop client